Reynaldo Bignone: Presidency

 Bignone, in military attire at the Casa Rosada.

 He was President of Argentina appointed by the military junta from July 1982 to December 1983, when democracy returned to Argentina.

-Political policy

 Uncomfortable with the media, Bignone's press statements left doubts as to whether there would be an imminent call for elections.

 His loosening of certain free speech restrictions also put his regime's unpopularity in evidence and the newsstands brimmed with satirical publications.
-Humor had its January 1983 issue confiscated after Army Chief of Staff General Cristino Nicolaides, objected to caricaturist Andrés Cascioli's portrayals of the junta.
+Humor had its January 1983 issue confiscated after Army Chief of Staff General Cristino Nicolaides objected to caricaturist Andrés Cascioli's portrayals of the junta.

 Economic policy

 Bignone chose Domingo Cavallo to head the Argentine Central Bank and Jose Maria Dagnino Pastore a liberal as Economy Minister.
 While Pastore was a liberal, he wanted to move away from free market economic policies and wanted to adopt protectionist economic policies like it was at the time of Ramón Castillo, Arturo Rawson, Pedro Pablo Ramírez and Edelmiro Julián Farrell.
 Cavallo inherited a foreign debt installment guarantee program that shielded billions of private debt from the collapse of the peso, costing the treasury billions.
 He instituted controls over the facility, such as the indexation of payments, but this move and the rescission of Circular 1050 threw the banking sector against him; Cavallo and Dagnino Pastore were replaced in August.

 Bignone's new president of the Central Bank, Julio González del Solar, undid many of these controls, transferring billions more in private foreign debt to the Central Bank, though he stopped short of reinstating the hated "1050."

 Six years of intermittent wage freezes had left real wages close to 40% lower than during Perón's tenure, leading to growing labor unrest.
 Bignone's decision to restore limited rights of speech and assembly, including the right to strike, led to increased strike activity.
 Saúl Ubaldini, the new leader of the reinstated CGT, Argentina's largest labor union, was particularly active.
 Bignone's new Economy Minister, Jorge Wehbe, a banking executive with previous experience in the post, reluctantly granted two large, mandatory wage increases in late 1982.
 On September 13, 1982, Economy Minister Jorge Wehbe launched a "price controls" that "put the products of 675 companies under government control" due to "the need to "protect real wages," threatened by a "monopolistic industrial structure."
 Calls for immediate elections led, likewise, to frequent demonstrations at the President's executive offices, the Casa Rosada.
 One such protest, on 16 December, led to the death of a demonstrator.